TomatOrg/TomatoDotNet/README.md

                          to be memory safe, this is to ensure that loading an untrusted binary would not result in memory safety and unsafe related issues.

+## Implemented

+- Mostly complete basic MSIL support
+  - Verifies all operations are memory and type safe
+  - Classes and Structs
+  - Generics
+  - Interfaces
+    - Virtual static methods
+    - Default implementations
+  - Delegates
+  - Finally clauses
+- Full support for references
+  - Ensures references don't escape
+  - Readonly reference tracking
+  - Ref-structs
+- Corelib
+  - All integer methods (missing ToString/Parse)
+  - All double methods (missing ToString/Parse)
+  - Most string methods (missing any culture other than Ordinal and also Ordinal stuff)
+  - All span methods and extensions
+  - All the debug class

+### To be implemented

+These are planned and are being worked on
+- Explicit scoped and unscoped reference support
+- Exceptions (missing jit support)
+- Safe stackalloc (The kind that constructs a Span)
+- Virtual generic methods (Need a good design)
+- Boxing a delegate into either a Delegate/MulticastDelegate/object (changes allocation semantics greatly)
+- Reflection (Need a good design)
+- Assembly unload (No idea how to even approach)
+- Much more of the standard library

 ## Compiling

 ### Library